 Our third grade writing program requires each student to complete an animal research paper.
 My daughter thoroughly enjoyed this project and with the help of her teacher and writing prompts, she wrote an amazing paper (I’m really not biased – it was amazing).
-Use library books, encyclopedias and magazines to research your animal.
-In addition, [...]
+Resources to Research Animals Use library books, encyclopedias and magazines to research [...]

 3rd Grade Writing